 On Friday, March 22, 2019, 3050 African entrepreneurs were announced as winners of the Tony Elumelu Foundation (TEF) Entrepreneurship Programme.

-The Tony Elumelu Foundation (TEF) is an African non-profit organisation, headquartered in Lagos, Nigeria and founded by Mr Tony Elumelu in 2010.
+The Tony Elumelu Foundation (TEF) is an African non-profit organisation, headquartered in Lagos, Nigeria.
+The TEF entrepreneurship programme was founded by Mr Tony Elumelu in 2010.

 The Foundation is intent on charting a new course for African philanthropy and does not operate merely as a grant-awarding organisation.
-It is a pioneer member of the Global Impact Investment Rating System (GIIRS).
+Even more, it is a pioneer member of the Global Impact Investment Rating System (GIIRS).

 The successful applicants were selected from all the 54 African countries through parameters such as feasibility, market opportunity, scalability, leadership skill, and viability of business idea.